diya-ganesh/DS3000-Practicums/Diabetes-Risk-Assessor/README.md

      ```

 2. **Run the Notebook**:
-   - Open and execute `DS3000.Practicum2.Group24.ipynb` using Jupyter Notebook or Google Colab.
+   - Open and execute `Diabetes_Risk_Assessor.ipynb` using Jupyter Notebook or Google Colab.

 3. **Analyze Results**:
    - Explore visualizations and model performance metrics to understand key predictors of diabetes risk.